Lance-Leaf Coreopsis (Coreopsis lanceolata) Quick Facts:

 Lance-Leaf Coreopsis Seeds for your Butterfly Garden

-Starting Coreopsis seeds:
+Starting Coreopsis from seed:

-Seeds may be sowed at a depth anywhere between the surface and 1/16″ deep.
+Lance-Leaf Coreopsis seeds may be sowed at a depth anywhere between the surface and 1/16″ deep.
 The seeds may be fall sowed or planted early spring.
 Cold stratification is not required, but may give slightly better germination rate.
 Keep soil slightly moist.
 The plant needs well-draining soil.
 In the right conditions, the Lance-Leaf Coreopsis will grow quickly and bloom the first year.